lambdaclass/concrete/ROADMAP.md

     Kept research/workload-gated: if a real workload keeps hitting unit bugs, the first step is a report-only prototype (`examples/units_probe/` + gate), annotations optional and erased only after audit records the conversion.
+18. **NEXT active language item — finish callable values without closures.**
-18. Finish only the remaining callable-values implementation work that real workloads pull.
-The design checkpoint is DONE and recorded in `docs/CALLABLE_VALUES_AND_CAPABILITIES.md` plus the changelog; H1 is closed by subtraction; immutable scoped reads and the capability-polymorphic HOF surface have shipped.
-Keep the roadmap focused on the unfinished tail:
+    This is the next Phase 6 implementation item now that the value-flow, conditional-`Copy`, and std-checker blockers are closed.
+The design checkpoint is DONE and recorded in
+    `docs/CALLABLE_VALUES_AND_CAPABILITIES.md` plus the changelog; H1 is closed by subtraction; immutable scoped reads and the capability-polymorphic HOF surface have shipped.
+Landing order:
+    - Finish or revert any partial E0293 / same-call-borrow checker work before adding APIs.
+A half-landed aliasing policy is worse than no policy.
+    - Add explicit context-threading combinators for `&Ctx` and `&mut Ctx` callbacks over the collection surfaces that need them; consuming one-shot contexts land only if a workload needs them.
+    - Gate callable capture/conservation: callback function pointers capture nothing; every context is an ordinary parameter whose ownership is checked by the existing value-flow machinery; callback capsets remain in the `fn(...) with(C) -> R` type and must be required at each call site.
-    `with(f)` capset-elision if signature noise becomes real friction, `with_value_mut` / `modify` only after a container-not-in-context gate proves the mutable receiver/context aliasing invariant, and first-class stored `BoundFn` values only after a storage workload needs them. `from(param)` and view structs are **deep research escape valves**, not planned language work: they come forward only if operation APIs, owned views, and scoped callbacks fail a real workload badly enough to justify returned-reference provenance.
+    - Add the scoped collection callback gate: `with_value_mut` / `modify` only after a container-not-in-context check proves the mutable receiver/context aliasing invariant, including the method receiver and all callback/context arguments.
+    - Add first-class stored `BoundFn` values only after a storage workload needs them.
+    Keep the roadmap focused on this unfinished tail. `with(f)` capset-elision is admitted only if signature noise becomes real friction. `from(param)` and view structs are **deep research escape valves**, not planned language work: they come forward only if operation APIs, owned views, and scoped callbacks fail a real workload badly enough to justify returned-reference provenance.